Our Rating - 4.7/5

 All four iterations of the Habitat Neo eMTB feature a carbon fiber composite front triangle paired with a SmartFoam C1 aluminum alloy back end.
 The front triangle bears a close resemblance to the Moterra, although it has a less bulky and less aggressive frame with straight lines and great appearance.

-The carbon and alloy blend in the frame results in a lightweight yet durable bike that shines on the rugged terrain.
+The carbon and alloy blend in the frame results in a lightweight yet best durable e-bike that shines on the rugged terrain.
 Thanks to proportional response suspension design, all the frame sizes, from small to extra-large, come with custom shock links, as well as pivot locations for a personalized suspension feel.

 A horst link suspension system on the bike offers 130mm of travel.
 The top tube slants towards the seat tube for a shorter standover height while the front triangle leaves enough room to mount a water bottle cage.